How to Become an Appraiser or Assessor of Real Estate

-Although requirements vary by state, appraisers of residential real property usually must have at least an associate's degree, and appraisers of more complex residential or commercial property usually must have at least a bachelor's degree.
-In practice, however, most have a bachelor's degree.
+Although requirements may vary by state, certified appraisers and assessors of residential or commercial property usually need at least a bachelor’s degree.

-For assessors, most states set education and experience requirements that an assessor must meet in order to practice.
+Most states set education and experience requirements that assessors must meet in order to practice.
 A few states have no statewide requirements; instead, each locality sets the standards.
 In some localities, candidates may qualify with a high school diploma.

-Employers generally require candidates to take basic appraisal courses, complete on-the-job training through long-term on-the-job training, and work enough hours to meet the requirements for licenses or certificates.
+Employers generally require candidates to take basic appraisal courses, complete long-term on-the-job training, and work enough hours to meet the requirements for licenses or certificates.

 Licenses, Certifications, and Registrations

 Federal law requires appraisers to have a state license or certification when working on federally related transactions, such as appraisals for loans made by federally insured banks and financial institutions.
 The Appraisal Foundation (TAF) offers information on appraisal licensing.
 There is no such federal requirement for assessors, although some states require certification.
 For state-specific requirements, applicants should contact their state board.

 Real property appraisers usually value one property at a time, while assessors value many at once.
 However, both occupations use similar methods and techniques.
 As a result, assessors and appraisers tend to take the same courses for certification.
 In addition to passing a statewide examination, candidates must usually complete a set number of on-the-job hours.

 The credential level determines what type of property a person may appraise.
 The four federal appraiser classifications are as follows:

 Many states offer a Licensed Trainee Appraiser credential to candidates working toward licensure or certification.
 Training programs vary by state, but they usually require candidates to take at least 75 hours of specified appraiser education before applying for a job as a trainee.